UPPMAX/uppmax_intro_python/docs/morning_session/using_the_python_interpreter.md

 !!!- info "Learning objectives"

-    * To be able to login to Rackham autonomously
+    - To be able to login to Rackham autonomously
-    * To be able to load a Python version autonomously
+    - To be able to load a Python version autonomously
+    - to be able to start an interactive session autonomously
-    * To be able to run a minimal Python program autonomously
+    - To be able to run a minimal Python program autonomously

 ???- question "For teachers"